 No False Solutions NWI Campaign

-As part of the federal hydrogen hub program, the Department of Energy (DOE) recently awarded the Midwest Alliance for Clean Hydrogen Hub (MachH2) to create hydrogen projects in Indiana, Illinois, Michigan, and Iowa.
-The projects will receive up to $1 billion in tax-payer dollars for all four completed phases.
-MachH2 plans to use gas, nuclear, and wind power to produce hydrogen, with the goal of cutting emissions from industries like manufacturing, steel and glass production, power plants, oil refining, and heavy-duty transportation.
+As part of the federal hydrogen hub program, the Department of Energy (DOE) recently awarded the Midwest Alliance for Clean Hydrogen Hub (MachH2) to create hydrogen projects in Indiana, Illinois, Michigan, and Iowa, proposing up to $1 billion in taxpayer dollars for all four completed phases.
+MachH2 plans to utilize gas, nuclear, and wind power to produce hydrogen, with the goal of reducing emissions from industries such as manufacturing, steel and glass production, power plants, oil refining, and heavy-duty transportation.

-Within the hub, BP Whiting refinery plans to construct a hydrogen production facility using fossil gas to produce “blue hydrogen."
-This will require hundreds of miles of dangerous pipelines to be built through Lake, Newton, Jasper, White, Benton, and Pulaski Counties to transport and store 23 million metric tons of CO2 created from its hydrogen facility and the neighboring steel industry.
-The project is called “Project Crossroads,” and will receive up to $138 million in funding from the DOE and the State of Indiana.
+Within the hub, BP Whiting refinery proposed to construct a hydrogen production facility using fossil gas to produce “blue hydrogen."
+This would have required hundreds of miles of dangerous pipelines to be built through Lake, Newton, Jasper, White, Benton, and Pulaski Counties to transport and store 23 million metric tons of CO2 annually created from its hydrogen facility and the neighboring steel industry.
+The project, called “Project Crossroads,” was poised to receive up to $138 million in funding from the DOE and the State of Indiana.

-What are False Solutions Being Pushed in the Region?
+What are the false solutions being pushed in the Region?

 CCS is linked to:

-CCS goes hand in hand with the MachH2 Hub because the hub will utilize "Blue" Hydrogen, which is fossil-fuel derived with the addition of CCS, where CO2 is filtered out of emissions and stored underground in dumps or pipelines.
+CCS goes hand in hand with the MachH2 because the hub proposed to utilize blue hydrogen, which is fossil-fuel derived, with the addition of CCS, where CO2 is filtered out of emissions and stored underground in dumps or pipelines.

 One needs to look no further than the 2020 CO2 pipeline explosion in Satartia, MS, to see the disasters that are possible with CCS pipelines.
-The emergency was so dire that the Pipeline Hazardous Materials Safety Administration at the Department of Transportation agreed to revisit the regulations, now due in 2024.
+The emergency was so dire that the Pipeline Hazardous Materials Safety Administration at the Department of Transportation agreed to revisit the regulations.

 CCS projects are already underway in Indiana.
 In Vigo and Vermillion Counties, Wabash Valley Resources plans to build a fertilizer plant and create, transport, and dump 1.67 million tons of waste carbon dioxide (CO2) every year for 12 years, which would make this project the largest CO2 dump in U.S. history.
 Due to the advocacy of community members and the Citizens Action Coalition, this proposed project is getting notable pushback.

-• Hydrogen is being touted as a replacement for fossil fuels and can store energy for transport for later use.
+Hydrogen is being touted as a replacement for fossil fuels, as it can store energy for transport and use later.
 Hydrogen can be made by splitting water, H2O, with a lot of electricity, and a machine called an electrolyzer.
-The electrolyzer can be powered by various resources, such as fossil gas, steam, nuclear power, biogas, and renewable power, like wind and solar energy.
+Various resources, including fossil gas, steam, nuclear power, biogas, and renewable energy sources such as wind and solar energy, can power the electrolyzer.

 Ninety-nine percent of hydrogen is currently produced using fossil fuels.
 All forms of hydrogen use vast quantities of water, which will impact our Great Lakes ecosystem.
 Hydrogen transportation poses unique safety issues: it is highly flammable, burns hotter than gas, and is more explosive and corrosive to pipelines.